David Pearce (boxer)

 David "Bomber" Pearce (8 May 1959 – 20 May 2000) was a Welsh heavyweight boxing champion.

-Also known as The Welsh Rocky, Pearce held both the Welsh and the British heavyweight titles and held the number one WBC cruiserweight ranking from September 1983 to September 1985.
-In all he won 19 (15 KO) of his 24 bouts, losing three, with one drawn.
+Also known as the Welsh Rocky, Pearce held both the Welsh and the British heavyweight titles and held the number one WBC cruiserweight ranking from September 1983 to September 1985.
+In all he won 19 (15 KO) of his 24 bouts, losing four, with one drawn.
 He won two of his unlicensed bouts, losing one.

 Biographical details

 Pearce was born in Newport, Monmouthshire on 8 May 1959.
 He was one of nine children: seven brothers, six of whom boxed professionally and one who was a professional dancer, and two sisters.
 His mother was a relative of Bob Fitzsimmons.

 He boxed out of St Josephs ABC in Newport and coached junior and senior boxers at Alway ABC in Newport before his death.

 Soon after his final unsanctioned boxing fight in 1994, in California, Pearce became seriously ill, in later years developing epilepsy.
 There was no specific evidence that this had been brought on by repeated blows to the head, but he immediately retired from boxing on medical advice.
 He died 7 years later, at the age of 41, due to SADS (sudden adult death syndrome).
 The South Wales Argus described him as "Newport's most famous boxer."
 Around 2,500 people attended his funeral in Newport at Stow Hill Cemetery.